 Because of the above, developers of all stripes like to work in a variety of different development environments that that provide them with different levels of support.
 While many frontend and JS developers work solely in a text editor, many developers of higher level, complex languages such as Java use an IDE to speed up the development process.

 IDE stands for Integrated Development Environment, and is a software application that helps you craft your applications more quickly.
 It automatically runs tools such as linters (code checkers) and other useful add ons, such as automatic imports, as well as allowing you to generate boilerplate (starter) code.
-For the Java/Android track, you will learn to work with two IDEs that are very similar: IntelliJ IDEA and Android Studio.
-Android Studio is based on the core code of IntelliJ, so both have an extremely similar look and feel.
+For this course, you will learn to work with IntelliJ IDEA, the IDE that forms the code basis of Android Studio.

 Before we get started with creating more complex apps, let’s get IntelliJ installed on our local machine.
 IntelliJ is already installed on your machine at Epicodus.